GeorgeTheSlayer/LastPort/src/pages/posts/mmp.md

 date: "2022-10-01"
 ---

+## Description

-Created an embedded system and developed it using rapid prototyping.
+- Created an embedded system using C++, CAD software, soldering, breadboarding, and 3D printing within one year.
-Designed a synthesizer meant for users who have never played an instrument Created custom PCBs and enclosures while multitasking other projects and finishing within the given deadline.
+- Used a STM32H750 microcontroller to create a fast, real-time audio synthesizer with multiple modes and algorithms.
+- Created a RTOS that handled a button matrix, potentiometers, and pogo pins to ensure uninterrupted interaction.

+## I am available to work.
+Please contact at holland@sersen.net